 She mixed painting, performance, and installation in her solos “Nature Morte” at Toronto’s 7a*11d International Performance Art Festival and “Escaping Escapism” at the Power Plant.
 An installation was also featured in Videodrome at the Museum of Contemporary Canadian Art.
 She had a solo show of her paintings at the department of Canadian Heritage.
 Her persona “Uncle Wink” took part in “The Other Painting Competition” at the Art Gallery of Ontario for Nuit Blanche.

-Hoicka has received several Ontario Arts Council grants and a visual art grants from the Canada Council for the Arts.
+Hoicka has received several Ontario Arts Council grants and a visual art grant from the Canada Council for the Arts.
 She has a Master of Digital Media from Ryerson University and a BFA in Studio Arts from Concordia University.
 Her video work is distributed by Vtape.